To bump-and-run or not to bump-and-run, that is the question

 “And then to your point, a bump-and-run and then the chaos that ensued from everybody talking about was that proper or the etiquette and the way that all even turned out.
 Just a simple bump-and-run at a short track.
 I mean, we all grew up with that.
 It’s just kind of funny how certain things flip-flop and how certain things are digested now.”

-Busch added that while the bump-and-run is more acceptable at Sonoma and Watkins Glen, it’s still kind of 50-50 at other tracks.
+Busch added that while the bump-and-run is more acceptable at Sonoma and Watkins Glen, it’s still 50-50 at other tracks.

 “It’s been a fun journey on the road courses each year we go on how much is accepted and tolerated, and then as the short track racing has pretty much stayed the same,” Busch said.
 “As much as we’ve evolved, I like the short-track racing.